villez/vswiki/README.md

  * unordered lists with 1 or more *'s and ordered lists with 1 or more
    #'s; number of asterisks/hashes indicates the nesting level
  * can nest unordered lists within ordered lists and vice
  * tables with a block of `|table|rows|with|pipe|for|cell|separation|`; each line must start with the `|` character to be considered part of the table
- * preformatted code blocks with the same "fenced" syntax as Github-flavored markdown (but not necessarily all the same features):
+ * preformatted code blocks with the same "fenced" syntax as Github-flavored markdown (but not necessarily all the same features): block delimited by lines with "```", and the starting delimiter may be followed with the name of the language in the code block, e.g. "```ruby", but that's optional

    ```ruby
    def foo(a, b)